-World Class Trophy Walleye Fishing Trips Columbia River
+World Class Trophy Walleye Fishing Trips Columbia

-The Columbia River in Oregon and Washington provides some of the
+The Columbia River in Oregon and Washington provides some

 best walleye fishing

 available in the United States.
-The river walleye here are plentiful and large, in fact
+The river walleye here are

-river walleye will average 2 to 5 pounds, but many will run into the teens.
-It's
+river walleye will average 2 to 5 pounds, but many will run

-not unusual for a walleye fishing guide to direct their clients into
+into the teens.
+It's not unusual for a walleye fishing guide

 trophy walleye weighing as much as 15 pounds.

-Columbia River record walleye landed 19 lbs
+Washington Columbia River record walleye landed 19 lbs

 The